-Ultimately, the student is responsible for all registration, add, drop, and withdrawal activities on his or her record at the College.
-Registration should be done at the earliest opportunity to minimize the chance of being closed out of a course and to ensure that the College has accurate enrollment numbers to use in course-related decisions.
+Ultimately, the student is responsible for all registration, add, drop, and withdrawal activities on his or her record at the University.
+Registration should be done at the earliest opportunity to minimize the chance of being closed out of a course and to ensure that the University has accurate enrollment numbers to use in course-related decisions.
 Students may attend only classes in which they are registered.
-Students must verify their registration using Fish ‘R’ Net to be sure they are attending the correct classes and sections.
+Students verify their registration using Fish ‘R’ Net to be sure they are attending the correct classes and sections.
 A student must be registered in a course to receive a final grade.

 With the exception of a canceled course, only the student may make a change to his or her registration.
 Faculty members cannot add a student to a class or withdraw a student from a class.
 If web add activity is allowed, the student must make all changes using Fish ‘R’ Net; if add web activity has ended, the student must make all changes using the online late course add form.

 It is the student’s responsibility to know and register for the courses appropriate for his or her program requirements.
 The advisor provides assistance but is not responsible for the student’s course selection or errors in choosing courses.
 Students should be aware of and meet all of the dates and deadlines for registration, drop/add, and withdrawal from courses.
 Registration, adding, dropping, or withdrawing from a course after a published deadline must be approved by the dean.

 Schedules and grade reports are available in Fish ‘R’ Net.

 The University reserves the right at any time to make changes deemed advisable in policies and procedures, as well as in tuition and fees, and to cancel any course if enrollment does not justify continuance.

 No change of course is permitted after the last date for such change as listed in the semester academic calendar.

 Tuition and other appropriate charges will be fully assessed in keeping with the published University Refund Policy.